node-girls/beginners-javascript/step06.md

 i+=2
 ```

-Inside the square brackets goes the code you wish to be executed each time the loop runs.
+Inside the curly brackets goes the code you wish to be executed each time the loop runs.
 You can refer to the variable `i` from inside the loop.

 ### Try it out